Cognigy/Documentation/docs/live-agent/settings/inboxes.md

 You can have an unlimited number of Inboxes in your Live Agent account, and you can view conversations specific to an Inbox by clicking on it.

-Within the Inbox setting, you can customize the appearance of the Inbox, add and remove agents, configure message visibility for them, set up conversation routing, and add assistant bots.
+Within the Inbox setting, you can edit the Inbox, add and remove agents, configure message visibility for them, set up conversation routing, and add assistant bots.

 ## Create an Inbox